venkata554/c24-sample-mule-transformer/readme.md

 Setup the Project
 -----------------

-Open flows->iO Sample.mflow.
+Open flows->FIX Example.mflow and flows->SWIFT Example.mflow.
 We need to set the locations that files will be read and written from and the port that the HTTP listener will use:

-1. For the file, first double click on the 'Inbound SWIFT' file adapter at the start of the FileAcquisition flow.
+1. For the file, first double click on the 'Inbound [SWIFT|FIX]' file adapter at the start of the FileAcquisition flow.
 Change the Path attribute to somewhere that exists in your local filesystem (defaults to /tmp/mule/in).

 2. Similarly, at the end of the ProcessingFlow set the Path of the 'Persist XML Message' (defaults to /tmp/mule/out).

-3. Double click on the 'Inbound SWIFT' HTTP adapter at the start of the HTTPAcquistion flow.
+3. Double click on the 'Inbound [SWIFT|FIX]' HTTP adapter at the start of the HTTPAcquistion flow.
 Set the Port attribute to an ununsed port (defaults to 8081).

 Running the Project
 -------------------

-Right click on the iO Sample.mflow in the Package Explorer and select 'Run As->Mule Application'
+Right click on the project in the Package Explorer and select 'Run As->Mule Application'

 You'll see some startup output on the console which will end with: